anand-me/diffrential-equations/README.md

 # diffrential-equations
-This repo is dedicated to solve different set of diffrential equations.
+This repo is dedicated to solve different set of diffrential equation.